hazzaaclark/hazzaaclark/README.md

   </samp>
 </p>

+# 🔭 Current Projects:

+I am currently working on my [SEGA Mega Drive/Genesis emulator](https://github.com/hazzaaclark/MD68000) which tackles the complexities of emulating the CISC Architecure that fashioned that console.

 # ⚡️ Experience:

 Given that I'm an aspiring Computer Architect, my profiency lies in C/C++.
-I highly leverage C++ for my Low Level endeavours which involve Reverse Engineering creating Low Level Modifcations and infrastructures using that RE knowledge.
+I highly leverage C++ for my Low Level endeavours which involve Reverse Engineering, creating Low Level Modifcations and infrastructures using that RE knowledge.

+As well as creating software that tackle the complexities of emulating or modifying Computer Architecures.

 I have been using C++ for no less than 1 year and I like to say that I have learnt a lot during that time.
 As I continue to move forward with prosperity for my future projects and expansion of my repitoure.